Shippagan: History

-The town was founded by the Duguay family, from Paspébiac, Quebec and the Robichaux family from Bonaventure, Quebec in 1790, as a result of expansion of the Charles Robin Company.
+The town was founded by Jean Mallet (son of Francois Mallet and Marie Madeleine Larocque) and Marie Josephte Duguay (daughter of Rene Duguay and Marguerite LeBreton) from Paspébiac, Quebec and the Robichaux family from Bonaventure, Quebec in 1790, as a result of expansion of the Charles Robin Company.
 Jean-Baptiste Robichaux was in 1798 the first settler from Grand Chipagan to petition the government for title to his land, in 1798; he was the son of an expelled Acadian.

 The location of the town is an ideal spot for fishing, which was its first economic product, as well as exporting timber from further inland.
 There are also numerous peat bogs in the area, and their exploitation continues to this day.

 Shippagan is home to campuses of the Université de Moncton and New Brunswick Community College.

-In May 2021, Shippagan elected the first black mayor of any town in New Brunswick.
+On 25 May 2021, Shippagan elected Kassim Doumbia as mayor, making him the first Black mayor in New Brunswick.

-The name
+Etymology

 The name originates from the Mi'kmaq Sepagun-chiche, which roughly translates as "Ducks' transit route".
 This name described the immediate region rather than the specific location of the current settlement that inherited the name.

 Different spellings have been applied over the years.
 None of the earliest known francophone explorers such as Jacques Cartier, Samuel de Champlain and Nicolas Denys mentions the name Shippagan, which appears in writing for the first time only in 1656 when Ignatius of Paris, a Capucine missionary, wrote to his superiors recommending the establishment of four or five missionary posts, one of which he called "Cibaguensi", a Latinised form of Shippagan.

 During the eighteenth century various orthographies were used for the nearby settlement on the site of what is now Bas-Caraquet, most commonly Chipagan, and this is the name subsequently applied and adapted for modern-day Shippagan.
 Early English language texts applied the francophone spelling, "Chipagan", but from the early nineteenth centuries various anglophone variants were preferred, such as Shipagan, Ship-a-gang, Shipegan, Shippegan, Shippigan and Shippagan.
-By the twenty-first century custom had settled on "Town of Shippagan" which on September 9, 2009, was officially reduced to "Shippagan".
+By the twenty-first century custom had settled on "Town of Shippagan" which on 9 September 2009, was officially reduced to "Shippagan".